Winter on Oahu’s North Shore

 In addition to traffic, you need to account for parking.
 Many North Shore beaches have free, public parking lots, but these usually fill up early.
 You’ll most likely need to find nearby street parking.
-Be mindful of signs and oncoming traffic -- it’s a great time to practice aloha with your fellow drivers.
+Be mindful of signs and oncoming traffic.

 Parked Cars | Photo by FranckinJapan

 Speaking of signs, look out for these as you’re exploring.
 Good surf means big waves and big waves mean dangerous conditions.
 At many beaches -- ahem, Pipeline, Haleiwa and Sunset -- there will probably be no swimming pointers.
 Those are there for a reason and that’s your safety.
 Not all beaches on the north shore are no swim zones during these months.
 If you’re looking to take a dip, check out Kuilima Cove (located at Turtle Bay Resort).